 Sensory processing or sensory integration (SI) refers to how we process information through our senses of sight, hearing, touch, taste, and smell.
 Sensory Processing Disorder (SPD), Sensory Processing Difficulties or Sensory Integration Dysfunction are the names used for when the brain struggles to interpret sensory signals correctly.
-SPD can make normal everyday activities difficult to manage.
+SPD may make normal everyday activities difficult to manage.
 This article looks at how and why difficulties with sensory processing can affect breastfed babies.

 What are the symptoms of SPD?

 There are many possible symptoms in babies, children and adults depending which sense or combination of senses are affected.
 The STAR Institute for Sensory Processing Disorder summarises:

 One person with SPD may over-respond to touch sensation and find clothing, physical contact, other tactile sensory input to be unbearable and/or they may respond to visual or auditory or another sensory input.
 Another person might under-respond and show little or no reaction to stimulation, even pain or extreme hot and cold or just may be slow to respond to sensation.
 In children whose sensory processing of messages from the muscles and joints is impaired, posture and motor skills can be affected.

 For further information on the general symptoms of sensory processing disorder The STAR Institute has a Symptoms Checklist for infant, pre-schooler, child and adolescent/adult.

 What causes SPD?